zenhob/hcl/README.markdown

 ### Bash Auto-completion of Task Aliases

-You can enable auto-completion of task aliases by adding this to your shell
+You can enable auto-completion of task aliases by adding this to your shell configuration (note the backticks inside the double quotes):
-configuration:

     complete -W "`cat ~/.hcl/aliases`" hcl

-Note: You will need to have run `hcl` at least once to create the aliases file.
+Warning: You will need to have run `hcl` at least once to create the aliases file.
 Without it, this command will fail with an error.

 ### Configuration Profiles